The Stupids (film): Reception

-The film grossed $2,491,989 in the United States and Canada and £0.9 million in the United Kingdom from an estimated $25 million budget, and became Landis' weakest performing film.
+The film grossed $2,491,989 in the United States and Canada and £0.9 million in the United Kingdom from an estimated $25 million budget, and became John Landis' weakest performing film.
 The film opened to negative reviews.
-Review aggregation website Rotten Tomatoes gave it a score of 20% based on 15 reviews, as of November 2017.
+Review aggregation website Rotten Tomatoes gave it a score of 19% based on 16 reviews, as of September 2026.
 Audiences surveyed by CinemaScore gave it a grade of "C+" on a scale of A+ to F.

 Bruce Fretts of Entertainment Weekly gave it a grade F, calling it "Guaranteed 100 percent laugh-free."
 Derek Elley of Variety wrote: "The problem with The Stupids is that it isn't stupid enough by half.
 Lacking both the sheer gross-out humor of Dumb and Dumber and the carefully thought-through tone of the Brady pics".

 John Landis said that he was proud of the film: "I'm happy to say it's very successful on television, and extremely successful on video because people buy it for their kids.
 It's meant for ten-year-olds.
 That really went under the radar.
 But I really like that picture.
 And that one had a great score by Christopher Stone."

 Accolades

-At the 1996 Golden Raspberry Awards and 1996 Stinkers Bad Movie Awards, Arnold won Worst Actor for his performances in Big Bully, Carpool, and this film.
-For the Razzies, it was also nominated for the awards for Worst Picture, Worst Director (John Landis), and Worst Screenplay (Brent Forrester).
-For the Stinkers, it was also nominated for Worst Picture and Most Painfully Unfunny Comedy; it was also handpicked for the Founders Award - What Were They Thinking and Why? alongside The Phantom.
+At the 17th Golden Raspberry Awards and 1996 Stinkers Bad Movie Awards, Tom Arnold won Worst Actor for his performances in Big Bully, Carpool and this film.
+At the Golden Raspberry Awards, it was also nominated for the awards for Worst Picture, Worst Director (John Landis) and Worst Screenplay (Brent Forrester).
+At the Stinkers Bad Movie Awards, it was also nominated for Worst Picture and Most Painfully Unfunny Comedy; it was also handpicked for the Founders Award - What Were They Thinking and Why? alongside The Phantom.